 Los Angeles restaurants have satisfied presidential appetites for decades.
 President Obama has made frequent visits to Los Angeles and enjoyed the full spectrum of the L.A. dining scene, from exclusive fundraising dinners at Tavern and Fig & Olive to an unscheduled stop at Roscoe’s Chicken and Waffles, where he ordered the #9 Country Boy Combo, subsequently nicknamed “The Obama Special.”
-Ronald Reagan was a longtime regular at La Dolce Vita in Beverly Hills even before he became president, while President Clinton has recently dined at Crossroads Kitchen and The Churchill.
+Ronald Reagan was a longtime regular at La Dolce Vita in Beverly Hills even before he became president, while President Clinton has dined at Crossroads Kitchen and The Churchill.

 Few of us will ever be invited to the White House for an overnight stay in the Lincoln Bedroom, but that doesn’t mean we can’t sleep under the same roofs as U.S. presidents — or even in the same beds.
 L.A. hotels have some of the most impressive presidential suites in the nation, with lavish furnishings, breathtaking views, enough square footage to require a map and perks that would make anyone feel like royalty.
 During the 2012 presidential campaign, President Obama stayed at the Beverly Wilshire.
-Get lost in the presidential suite at the Omni Los Angeles Hotel at California Plaza, which sprawls over 2,855 square feet and includes breathtaking views of the Walt Disney Concert Hall.
+Get lost in the presidential suite at the Omni Los Angeles Hotel at California Plaza, which spans more than 2,800 square feet and includes breathtaking views of Walt Disney Concert Hall.
 Need to hire a chef to staff your private gourmet kitchen?
 The suite at the Four Seasons Los Angeles can accommodate you.
 And at the Hyatt Regency Century Plaza, every president since Lyndon Johnson has slept in the presidential suite here.
 In fact, Ronald Reagan celebrated both of his election-day victory parties at the Century Plaza and spent so much time at the hotel that it was dubbed “The Western White House” during his presidency.

 From its early days with Jack Paar in New York, to Johnny Carson’s 30-year run and its 22-year incarnation with Jay Leno in Burbank, The Tonight Show has had a long history with the White House.
 Of course, this relationship was mostly of a president on the receiving end of a monologue joke or one of Carson’s impeccable impersonations.
 Then on March 19, 2009, The Tonight Show became the first late-night talk show in history to have the sitting President of the United States as a guest, when President Barack Obama visited with Leno.
 Obama made several more appearances on The Tonight Show, including one in October 2012.
 The president got the biggest laugh of the night when the subject of his “feud” with Donald Trump came up, and he joked that it “dates back to when we were growing up together in Kenya.”
 For Leno's final Tonight Show in February 2014, Obama taped a video message, saying there were no hard feelings about all the jokes the comedian made at his expense over the years.
 “On a totally unrelated note, I’ve decided to make you my new ambassador to Antarctica.
 Hope you got a warm coat, funny man.”